timescale/docs/use-timescale/time-buckets/about-time-buckets.md

 length can be any number of microseconds, milliseconds, seconds, minutes, hours, days, weeks, months, years, or centuries.

-`time_bucket` is usually used in combination with `GROUP BY` to aggregate data.
+The `time_bucket` function is usually used in combination with `GROUP BY` to aggregate data.
 For example, you can calculate the average, maximum, minimum, or sum of values within a bucket.

 <img class="main-content__illustration"
     src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/time-bucket.jpg"